pieaerts/pieaerts/_private_weddings/nigel--mellanie.md

 text-color: light
 ---

 1 day, 3 different locations, sometimes weddings can be hectic.
 But love is what stitches all those little pieces together.
-Especially with these two!
+Especially with these two\!
 So much enthusiasm, dancing, eating & laughing.
 Thanks Bart & Christine for allowing me to be part of it.
 I had an amazing time.
-This story is for you!&nbsp;
+This story is for you\!&nbsp;

 Wedding venue: Kralingse plas